jperez3/digitalocean-tf/t1/README.md

 Components:
 * `data` tells terraform that the following resource is a lookup
 * `digitalocean_ssh_key` is a unique name created by the DigitalOcean provider which allows you to pull in SSH keys
-* `root` is a static name give by you and can be anything, but it's better when it's more specific
+* `root` is a static name give by you and can be anything, but it's better when it's more specific.
+In this case, we're referencing the droplet's "root" account.
 * `name` is a parameter which is allowed by the `digitalocean_ssh_key` data resource.
 More information on this data resource can be found [here](https://registry.terraform.io/providers/digitalocean/digitalocean/latest/docs/data-sources/ssh_key)